marod424/cabo-san-matthew/content/posts/gylt.md

 featuredpath = "img/2020/12"
 linktitle = "2020/12/gylt.jpg"
 title = "GYLT"
-tags = ["games", "action", "adventure"] type = "post"
+tags = ["games", "action", "adventure", "single player"] type = "post"

 +++

 > Face your fears in GYLT, a haunting tale about bullying and childhood nightmares, as you help Sally navigate a creepy world to rescue her missing cousin Emily.
-GYLT is available only on Stadia!